tearust/tea-docs/What_is_TEA?/Fixing_a_Broken_Internet.md

 # TEA Project: thinking differently

 It is impossible to use a single layer of tools to build a dApp platform.
 Combining all the latest technologies together, we can probably solve the various problems and fix the Internet.
-The TEA Project [[How_TEA_fix_internet|glues them together]] into a pure dApp platform.
+The TEA Project glues them together into a pure dApp platform.
+You can read more about the fix here: [[How_TEA_Fixes_the_Internet]].